 Ares at the Trojan War

-The Trojan War is one of the biggest stories in Greek mythology and one that almost all the gods played some part in.
+The Trojan War is one of the biggest stories in Greek mythology and one in which almost all the gods played some part.

-A lot of information on the Trojan War can be found in the Iliad, the second part of Odysseus’ tale, but there are only certain parts of the battle that Ares deigned to involve himself in.
+A lot of information on the Trojan War can be found in the Iliad, but there are only certain parts of the battle that Ares deigned to involve himself in.

 Long before The Trojan War ever happened, it had been prophesied.
-A great war of Greeks and Trojans, with the gods divided.
+A great war between Greeks and Trojans, with the gods divided.

 Initially, it seems, Ares was on the side of the Greeks.
 After hearing the prophecy that Troy would never fall if Troilus, the young Trojan Prince, lived to 20, Ares embodied the spirit of the hero Achilles and imbibed him with the desire to kill young Troilus.

-After the fighting began now known as the Trojan War, Ares swapped sides because, although we don’t know what happened, we know Ares urged on the Trojan troops, in conflict with his sister Athena.
+After the fighting began now known as the Trojan War, Ares swapped sides and urged on the Trojan troops, in conflict with his sister Athena.